 Operation Desert Storm had a clearly defined mission to liberate a small country from an aggressor.
 We accomplished the mission utilizing the best weapons in the world.
 Unfortunately, we did not leave the area.
 The lessons of Vietnam have not been remembered and once again political factors govern our presence in several countries.
 This time it is the Middle East.
 A Future Combat System (FCS) is now under development geared for urban warfare with unmanned vehicles, state of the art sensors and remote standoff capabilities.
 The enemy has grown to become a formidable force, cable of striking without notice even within our own country.
 He threatens the world economy with violent disruptions in several domains at the same time.
 He is a product of our own creation, rebelling against the "US Police Force" with help from neighbors who play either benign or active roles.
 Our enemy knows his neighborhood far better than we do.
 US intelligence and military capabilities are strained to the maximum monitoring perceived hot spots all over the globe.
 We must face the fact that our long term presence in other countries is resented.

 How much longer can we afford to be the "World's Policeman"?
-We are spending over $500B per year for defense, homeland security and nation building.
-Investments we are making in developing new democracies are draining our domestic programs such as health care, stifling the education of our young people and limiting research and development in valuable commercial technologies.
+We are spending over $700B per year for defense, homeland security and nation building.
 The largest corporations selling to our government are no more than extensions of our government in the cloak of industry.
 They are not in the business of making money for the stockholder.
 They are in the business of spending money for the government.
-As a result they are some of the poorest growth stocks on Wall Street.
 Recent consolidation in the Defense Industrial Complex has dramatically reduced competition.
 Only public laws mandating a twenty per cent allocation of Federal Contract Funding to small business have kept diversification in the mix.
 Even then, much of the moneys that flow to small business go through a select group of large business prime contractors who add their respective overhead and general administrative expense to the small business cost and pass it on to the government.